 If you desire business prosperity and success, you will benefit greatly from understanding and implementing the tenets of the law of attraction.

-If thoughts affect outcome, it behooves you to imbue loyalty & devotion in your patients!
+If thoughts affect the outcome, it behooves you to imbue loyalty & devotion in your patients!

 Many would argue that the tenets are a derivative of the fundamental doctrines of cause-and-effect; “every cause has its effect, and every effect has its cause.”
 Or if you prefer, Isaac Newton’s third law, “for every action, there is an equal and opposite reaction.”
 The idea is that nothing happens by chance.